delving/schemaleon/docs/storage.md

 ### /people/groups

-In this collection there is one XML file for each OSCR group.
+In this collection there is one XML file for each Schemaleon group.
 The structure is currently as follows, but it can be changed or extended depending on what should be displayed to identify a group.

 	<Group>
 	  <Identifier>HS_343/Identifier>